 Sorry, y’all.
 I totally did not mean to disappear for two weeks!
 Last week was Vacation Bible School at my church.
-And, let’s be honest here, does anything else really get done during VBS?
+(Side note: want to find a way to serve others?
+Volunteer for VBS!)
+Let’s be honest here, does anything else really get done during VBS?

 No. The answer is no.